pierrerougeotf/fizz-buzz/README.md

  We will use SwiftUI previews for the UI development We will move some playground driven development code to unit test for maintenance on non-regression goal.

- Please start reading the introduction playground
+ Please, open the fizz-buzz.xcworkspace document, and start reading the introduction playground